 Alternatively, please leave us a time on our Contact Us page, and we will call you.

 The luxury safari was born in the 1920s when the well-heeled flocked to Africa to see the remarkable wildlife.
-Reflecting the excess of the Roaring Twenties they travelled in style - tented camps outfitted with satin sheets and silver servings, gramophones and gourmet food and, of course, endless gin and tonics - Kenya set the safari bar higher than anywhere else in Africa.
+Reflecting the excess of the Roaring Twenties, they travelled in style - tented camps outfitted with satin sheets and silver servings, gramophones and gourmet food and, of course, endless gin and tonic - Kenya set the safari bar higher than anywhere else in Africa.

 And it continues that way today.
 Kenya continues to push the outer edge of the wilderness envelope in ways that visitors in the 1920s could not ever have imagined.